-CHS has a workforce literacy program in Toronto which focuses on workplace literacy skills development.
+CHS has a literacy program in Sudbury which focuses on literacy skills development.
 We can also make referrals to other agencies that offer skills training.

 There is no right or wrong answer.
 Disclosing your hearing loss in a cover letter or résumé is your choice but it’s important to know how to handle your hearing status when challenged or asked.
 If an employer is looking for persons with disabilities then it might be better to disclose.
 Check the employer’s website for more information.

-No. You’ll be able to keep 50% of your earnings from the Ontario Disability Support Program.
+No. You’ll be able to keep first $200 then the 50% of your earnings is applied from the Ontario Disability Support Program.
 This means for each dollar you make at work, ODSP will deduct 50 cents from your ODSP cheque.
-Also, ODSP will add $100 to your ODSP cheque to help pay for work-related expenses.
+Also, ODSP will add $100 to your ODSP cheque as a work-related benefit.

 Yes.
 We can arrange an interpreter for you through Ontario Interpreting Services at CHS.
-There is no cost for this service for culturally Deaf, oral deaf, deafened or hard of hearing individuals.
+There is no cost for this service for the Deaf or hard of hearing individuals.

 No. You’re protected by federal and provincial human rights legislation including the Canadian Human Rights Act and the Ontario Human Rights Code.
 Employers are required to provide accommodations for persons with disabilities to enable them to perform the essential duties of the job.